 Crucially, only miners who successfully process a new block get paid.

 Most major cryptocurrencies have armies of miners running dedicated computer rigs built specifically to complete the necessary calculations as quickly as possible.
 These rigs often use dozens of powerful graphics cards (GPUs), which are well suited to performing repetitive computations.

 All this activity requires a lot of electricity.
-The Bitcoin network currently uses more than 73TWh of energy per year.
+The Bitcoin network currently uses more than 73TWh of energy per year(new window).
 That puts the network on par with Austria in terms of energy consumption and gives it a carbon footprint comparable to that of Denmark.